 One of the first things you probably associate with the OXO brand is our iconic Good Grips line.
 The soft, non-slip, black handles can be found on many products from spatulas to can openers.
-Ever wonder how these comfy, easy-to-grip handles ended up on so many of your favorite OXO products?
+So how did these handles come about?

-Let's start at the very beginning (a very good place to start), in case you haven't heard this story yet.
+Let's start at the very beginning, in case you haven't heard this story yet.
 Sam Farber founded OXO when he saw his wife Betsey having trouble holding her peeler due to arthritis.
 This got Sam thinking: why do ordinary kitchen tools hurt your hands?
 Sam saw an opportunity to create more thoughtful cooking tools that would benefit all people (with or without arthritis) and promised Betsey he would make a better peeler.

 Since the kitchen tool market had never seen anything like the Good Grips line before, Sam knew he had to make the big black handles engaging to consumers.
 And that's how the "fins" were born.
 On the sides of each handle were a little set of fins that flexed when you touched them.
-They invite people to give them a try, and helped get the brand-new Good Grips products in people's hands (plus, they’re fun to touch!)
+They invite people to give them a try, and helped get the brand-new Good Grips products in people's hands.